 That’s the C-Class’s heartland rivals, but you might also consider the Vauxhall Insignia, Ford Mondeo among others, though the Mercedes has the more upmarket badge, which means it holds its value better and is cheaper to own over a three-year period.

-That means the C-Class has even broken into the UK’s top ten selling models on occasion, mixing it on the list with Ford Fiestas, VW Golfs and Vauxhall Corsas, that’s quite an achievement for a premium badged saloon.
+That means the C-Class has even broken into the UK’s top ten selling models on occasion, mixing it on the list with Ford Fiestas, Volkswagen Golfs and Vauxhall Corsas, that’s quite an achievement for a premium badged saloon.
 Globally, that success has been replicated, with the C-Class accounting for one in every five of Mercedes-Benz’s sales – which when you consider the sheer volume of cars Mercedes produces, is quite remarkable.